youssef-mansor/TheAgentCompany/workspaces/tasks/uart-general/checkpoints.md

-## Action Checkpoints - Total 3 pt (grade_checkpoint1)
+## Action Checkpoints - Total 3 pts (grade_checkpoint1)

 ### File creation uart.v: (1 pts)
-   - A file is created for the UART module `uart.v`
+   - A file is created for the UART module `uart.v` (1 pts)

 ### File creation uart_tb.v: (1 pts)
-   - A testbench file is created for the UART module `uart_tb.v`
+   - A testbench file is created for the UART module `uart_tb.v` (1 pts)

 ### File creation report.md: (1 pts)
-   - A test file is created for the output of the testbench `report.md`
+   - A test file is created for the output of the testbench `report.md` (1 pts)

 ---

-## Main Module Checkpoints - Total 4 pts (grade_checkpoint2)
+## Main Module Checkpoints - Total 20 pts (grade_checkpoint2)

-### 1. Input/Output Interface (1 pts)
+### 1. Input/Output Interface (5 pts)
    - The code contains the following ports:
-     - The code implements clock and reset inputs
+     - The code implements clock and reset inputs (1 pts)
-     - The code implements RX and TX data lines as single-bit ports
+     - The code implements RX and TX data lines as single-bit ports (1 pts)
-     - The code implements transmission control signal (transmit) with proper edge detection
+     - The code implements transmission control signal (transmit) with proper edge detection (1 pts)
-     - The code implements status signals (received, is_receiving, is_transmitting, recv_error) with correct timing
+     - The code implements status signals (received, is_receiving, is_transmitting, recv_error) with correct timing (1 pts)
-     - The code implements 8-bit data buses (tx_byte for transmission, rx_byte for reception)
+     - The code implements 8-bit data buses (tx_byte for transmission, rx_byte for reception) (1 pts)

-### 2. Transmission Logic (1 pts)
+### 2. Transmission Logic (5 pts)
    - The code implements the transmission protocol:
-     - The code generates start bit (logic 0) for one bit period at transmission begin
+     - The code generates start bit (logic 0) for one bit period at transmission begin (1 pts)
-     - The code transmits 8-bit data serially (LSB first) with correct bit timing
+     - The code transmits 8-bit data serially (LSB first) with correct bit timing (1 pts)
-     - The code generates stop bit (logic 1) for one bit period at transmission end
+     - The code generates stop bit (logic 1) for one bit period at transmission end (1 pts)
-     - The code controls timing using a bit counter and clock divider based on baud rate
+     - The code controls timing using a bit counter and clock divider based on baud rate (1 pts)
-     - The code maintains is_transmitting flag throughout the transmission sequence
-     - The code handles back-to-back transmission requests properly
+     - The code handles back-to-back transmission requests properly (1 pts)

-### 3. Reception Logic (1 pts)
+### 3. Reception Logic (5 pts)
    - The code implements the reception protocol:
-     - The code detects start bit by sampling RX line at 16x baud rate
+     - The code detects start bit by sampling RX line at 16x baud rate (1 pts)
-     - The code validates start bit by checking middle sample points
+     - The code validates start bit by checking middle sample points (1 pts)
-     - The code samples 8-bit data at the middle of each bit period (8 samples at 16x baud rate)
+     - The code samples 8-bit data at the middle of each bit period (1 pts)
-     - The code verifies stop bit is logic 1 at the expected time
+     - The code verifies stop bit is logic 1 at the expected time (1 pts)
-     - The code sets error flags for:
-       - Framing error (invalid stop bit)
-       - Break condition (all bits including stop bit are 0)
-       - Overrun error (new data received before previous read)
-     - The code handles metastability on the RX input
+     - The code handles metastability on the RX input (1 pts)

 ### 4. Interface (1 pts)
    - The module header correctly defines the required ports: